IDAGIO/intl-utils/README.md

 # @idagio/intl-utils
 This package acts as a wrapper around [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) and exposes utility functions meant to make it easier to use in an automation workflow.

 You can read more about the background of this package [in this medium article](https://medium.com/@david_naas/a51ca600c430).
-The article explains this package's intended use and hot it's different from using the babel plugin directly.
+The article explains this package's intended use and how it's different from using the babel plugin directly.

 Also make sure to check out and follow the guidelines of [react-intl](https://github.com/yahoo/react-intl) and [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl).